-- How do I begin a new self-study curriculum and allocate certain times for daily meditation?
+- How do I begin a new self-study curriculum and allocate particular times for daily meditation?

-In these days of materialism and intellectualism, our feelings are often accorded little importance.
-Yet it is being increasingly recognised that they play a significant role in our well-being and, very importantly, our bodily health.
+These days of materialism and intellectualism, our feelings are often accorded little importance.
+Yet it is increasingly recognised that they play a significant role in our well-being and, very importantly, our bodily health.